 Table of Contents

-As one of the earliest sea gods in Greek mythology, Proteus is an important god in Greek mythology with many variations to his story.
-Called Old Man of the Sea by Homer, Proteus is believed to be a prophetic sea god who could tell the future.
-However, in other sources, he’s depicted as the son of Poseidon.
+As one of the earliest sea gods in Greek mythology, Proteus is an important god with many variations to his story.
+Sometimes called Old Man of the Sea by Homer, Proteus was a prophetic sea god who could tell the future.
+Some sources say that he’s the son of Poseidon.
 This sea god could shapeshift and would only answer the questions of those who captured him.
 Let’s find out more about Proteus.

 Who is Proteus?

-While Proteus’ origins vary in Greek mythology, the only common belief is that Proteus is a sea god who rules over rivers and other bodies of water.
+While Proteus’ origins vary in Greek mythology, one thing that everyone agrees on is that Proteus is a sea god who rules over rivers and other bodies of water.
 It’s also common knowledge that Proteus can change his shape at will and is capable of assuming any form.

 Proteus as the Son of Poseidon

-So Menelaus waited for Proteus to emerge from the sea for his afternoon slumber among his beloved seals, and captured him, even as Proteus thrashed and changed forms from an angry lion, a slippery serpent, a ferocious leopard, and a pig, to even a tree and water.
-When Proteus realized that he was powerless against Menelaus’ grip, he then conceded to tell him who among the gods was against him.
-Proteus also told Menelaus how to appease the said god so that he could finally come home.
+Proteus tells him who among the gods was against him.
+Proteus also tells Menelaus how to appease the said god so that he could finally come home.
 The old sea god was also the one to inform him that his brother Agamemnon had died, and that Odysseus was stranded on Ogygia.

 Because of his shape-shifting nature, Proteus has inspired many literary works.
 He was an inspiration for one of William Shakespeare’s plays, The Two Gentlemen of Verona.
 Just like his shape-shifting sea god namesake, Shakespeare’s Proteus is pretty fickle-minded and could easily fall in and out of love.
 However, unlike the truthful old man, this Proteus lies to anyone he meets for his own gain.

-Proteus was also mentioned in John Milton’s book, Paradise Lost, which described him as one of those who sought the philosopher’s stone.
-The sea god was also described in works of William Wordsworth as well as in Sir Thomas Brown’s discourse entitled The Garden of Cyrus.
+Proteus is also mentioned in John Milton’s book, Paradise Lost, which described him as one of those who sought the philosopher’s stone.
+The sea god is also described in works of William Wordsworth as well as in Sir Thomas Brown’s discourse entitled The Garden of Cyrus.

 What Does Proteus Symbolize?